miniTalDev/skin-detection-in-face-images/README.md

 ![Input 2](./images/test/final/000006.jpg)
 ![Input 3](./images/test/final/000007.jpg)

-As the images show, it turns out the final results weren't as good as expected.
-In fact, they turned out worse than the results obtained with the initial script.
+As the images show, the final code had very similar results to the initial code.
+The results weren't bad, but we expected a bigger improvement.

+In the first image, the final results are slightly better, removing some parts of the hair.
+In the other two they are slightly worse, since they remove some parts of the actual skin.

 ## Roles